 This kind of operation is sometimes referred to as a "cross-correlator".
 It takes a signal \mathbf{x} , and cross-correlates it with a template, \mathbf{w} .
 In your homework you calculate the performance of a cross-correlator.
 It is one of the simplest measures of similarity between two patterns.
-A cross-correlator is the simplest model of what is called the receptive field of a neuron.
+A cross-correlator is also the simplest model of a neuron, such as a retinal ganglion cell.
 But more on this later.